surfliner/surfliner-mirror/docs/themanual/comet/storage.md

 This information can be used to help the system decide how best to store file content.

-This model is designed to support a simple split between long term repository storage and storage for access copies which is described below.
+This model is designed to support a simple split between high durability repository storage and storage for access copies which is described below.
 We anticipate that campuses may need to support more sophisticated storage requirements in the future; e.g. storing some content on-premises, supporting per-project grant-funded storage, or replicating across cloud providers.
-The architecture is intentended to be flexible to these kinds of emerging needs.
+The architecture is intended to be flexible to these kinds of emerging needs.

 > ※ This document addresses storage for files under managament (i.e.
 > "repository" or "digital library" content). ~comet handles many files that are